How to Become a Vegetarian Including What to Eat

 Vegan Taquitos

-Peanut Butter Date Balls
+Peanut Butter Energy Balls with Dates

 Veggie Diet Day Five:

 Wow, it’s day five already!
 I think that means we should celebrate.
 So, let’s start this day with these amazing Pumpkin Donuts.
-You know, they’re baked, not fried so that makes them easier and even healthier!
+You know, they’re baked, not fried, so that makes them easier and even healthier!

 For lunch, make a simple batch of this Eggless Vegan Egg Salad.
 It’s made from tofu and is ready in around 5 minutes!
 Make this delicious One Pot Chickpea Curry for dinner.
 Wow.
 It’s hard to believe this is plant-based, it’s so good!